7 Must-Haves for a Hot House Makeover: Unveiling the Ideal Candidate for Exterior Wall Insulation Retrofit

 There’s a fourth component to check as the envelope is improved: ensuring that there’s adequate mechanical ventilation.

 Increasing insulation - SURPRISE! - reduces heat transfer and leads to a more consistent indoor temperature.
-Various insulation materials, such as mineral wool, and rigid foam or spray foam insulation, can be used to reduce the home's carbon footprint while improving occupant comfort.
+Various insulation materials, such as mineral wool, batt insulation, foam board, rigid foam insulation, and spray foam insulation, can be used to reduce the home’s carbon footprint while improving occupant comfort.

 Obviously, upgrading insulation is a crucial aspect of an exterior energy retrofit.
 But you can’t just slap some insulation over the wall sheathing and walk away saying ‘job done’ - you need to consider how to tie the roof, and foundation assemblies into the new wall system.